`s

 You should now see the default layout rendered —

-showing your basic **header**, **main area**, and **footer**.
+showing your **header region**, **main area**, and **footer region**.

 ✅